 One of the main attractions of the Upper East Side is it’s proximity to Central Park.
 Running paths like the Jackie Onassis Reservoir and the Park Drive loop draw active residents while the Boathouse, Sheep Meadow, and the Great Lawn are popular destinations for visitors and New Yorkers alike.

-Also on the Upper East Side is the idyllic Carl Schurz Park, a park featuring plentiful green space and quiet paths that overlook the East River.
+Also on the Upper East Side is the idyllic Carl Schurz Park, a park featuring generous green space and quiet paths that overlook the East River.
 It is also home to Gracie Mansion, the official residence of the Mayor of New York.

 The Upper East Side is also filled with five-star restaurants that are known around the globe, like Daniel Boulud’s Daniel and the iconic J.G.
 Melon.
 Among other famous hotspots on the Upper East Side are Loeb Boathouse in Central Park, 2nd Avenue Deli and Bemelmans Bar in the Carlyle Hotel.